 3. Understanding Canadian Workplaces

-Canadian employers who often do not know how to assess education and work experience from other countries, may require or prefer you to have experience working in Canada.
+Canadian employers often may not know how to assess education and work experience from other countries/ They may require or prefer you to have Canadian work experience .
 Lack of local market experience can pose a challenge for newcomers, but there are ways to overcome some of these challenges.

 4. Job Finding Techniques